 Thin Film Strain Gauge: The strain gauge type produced by evaporating thin films of metals or alloys onto an elastic element.

-Tolerance: The allowable maximum deviation from the standard specifications.
+Tolerance: The allowable maximum deviation of a measured quantity from the standard specifications.

-Torque: The turning effect caused by a force acting at a distance on a body.
+Torque: The turning effect caused by a force acting on a body at a distance from its center of rotation.
 It is the product of the force and the perpendicular distance between the line of action of the force and the center of rotation at which it is exerted.
 Torque is typically measured in foot-pounds or Newton-meters.
 See Figure 10 below.

 Traceability: Another name for calibration.

 Troubleshooting: The process of detecting, tracking, analyzing and correcting faults in a measurement system.
-There are various standard troubleshooting procedures to follow for each force measurement instrument.
+Various recommended standard troubleshooting procedures exist for each force measurement instrument.

 True Strain: This is the natural logarithm of the engineering strain.

-Ultimate Elongation: This is the maximum elongation suffered by a material at rupture when subjected to tensile forces.
+Ultimate Elongation: The maximum length reached by a material at rupture when subjected to tensile forces.

 Ultimate Strength: The maximum stress a material can withstand before it breaks.

 Unloaded Output Voltage: The electrical output voltage from the force transducer under zero load or no load.